Monday-Friday: 8:45am in Church

 - Physical distancing of a minimum of six feet in all directions will be the norm.

 Entering the Church

-- Please use the doors at the center of the Church, the door by the Altar Servers Sacristy (Joseph Side), or the ADA accessible door to enter and exit the Church.
+- Please use the doors at the center of the Church or the ADA accessible door to enter and exit the Church.
 All other doors will be restricted to better facilitate the proper flow of traffic in the Church.

 - Hospitality Ministers will escort you to a seat.
 Note: Hospitality Ministers are trained to ensure social distancing, please allow them to assign you a seat.

 - The bulletin will be used as the worship aid until further notice.
 Hospitality Ministers will distribute bulletins.
 Please take home your bulletin.
 They should not be left in pews following Mass for health concerns.

 - Offertory baskets will be located at the Church entrances/exits.
 Please give generously as you enter or exit for there will be no offertory collection during Mass.

 - The sign of peace is omitted.

 - Please refrain from singing.
 Congregational singing is discouraged as it can contribute to the spread of the virus.

 - Communion will be distributed by quadrant in the church.